WhatsApp

 Thermoforming properties

-PET forms quicker due to better thermal conductivity.
-It heats up evenly and cools down without warping.
-PVC can be formed too, but it takes longer and might need extra stabilizers.
+PET forms efficiently due to better thermal conductivity.
+It heats up evenly and cools down with good shape retention.
+PVC can also be thermoformed, with its own processing characteristics and requirements.

 Processing temperatures required

-So PVC needs less heat, but PET gives better shape retention post-process.
+So PVC needs less heat, while PET offers excellent shape retention post-process.

 Energy consumption in production

-Thanks to faster heating and lower friction loss, PET generally uses less energy per cycle.
-That’s good news for cost and sustainability.
-PVC takes more time and effort to shape—higher energy bills.
+Thanks to efficient heating and processing, PET generally uses energy effectively per cycle.
+That's beneficial for cost and sustainability.
+PVC has its own energy requirements during processing.

 Manufacturing complexity

 PET needs fewer additives and post-processing steps.
 Its natural finish is smooth and printable.
-PVC requires plasticizers, stabilizers, and sometimes coating—more steps, more controls.
-Manufacturers often favor PET for speed and simplicity.
+PVC may require additional additives for specific applications—more steps, more controls.
+Manufacturers often appreciate PET for processing efficiency.

 Safety and Environmental Impact: PET vs PVC Film